The mini Goldendoodle is a smaller version of one of the world’s most popular mixed breeds.

 Another option is to adopt a dog from a rescue.

-Although many people want the experience of raising a puppy from a young age, an older dog will have outgrown some of the difficult puppy stages.
+Many people want the experience of raising a puppy from a young age.
+But an older dog will have outgrown some of the difficult puppy stages.

 This may be a better option for first-time dog owners.